VivoKey/NFCSignatureSample/README.md

 2. Open the project in **Android Studio**.

-3. Add your **VivoKey API key** in the code:
-   Replace the placeholder API key with your own in the `MainActivity.kt` file.
+3. Replace the placeholder API key with your own in the `MainActivity.kt` file.

 4. Build and run the app on an NFC-enabled device.